Please login to review and update your privacy preferences and personal data.

 - We use Braintree to collect and process your payment information.

-- We also receive information about your profile(s) on the social networks you use SmarterQueue to manage, including LinkedIn, Facebook, Twitter, Instagram, Pinterest, and Google+ (as applicable depending on your use of SmarterQueue).
+- We also receive information about your profile(s) on the social networks you use SmarterQueue to manage, including LinkedIn, Facebook, Twitter, Instagram, and Pinterest (as applicable depending on your use of SmarterQueue).

 For more information on how these companies handle your personal data, please refer to their privacy policies (links at the end of this document).
 We process this data based on our contractual obligations to you and our legitimate interests in doing so.